 Many clients supply us their source files, for example in html format.
 We can work directly with these and supply in the same format with the translation replacing the English.
 Other clients prefer to supply us only a text file for translation, and work on the source files themselves.
 In these cases, we supply the file back in the same format.

 We can also provide translation into BRIC langauges for iPhone and other apps.

 The official languages of the Indian state are Hindi and English, but India is home to many officially recognised languages.
 Hindi is a north Indian language that is little used in the south of the country, and in practice English is used as the common Indian “interlanguage” (a language used between people who cannot communicate by means of their first languages).
 Therefore, some companies find English sufficient for their purposes, while some translate into Hindi and others into a different regional Indian languages.
-We can advise on the right choice, but often it depends on your intended audience and your aims.
+We can advise below choice, but often it depends on your intended audience and your aims.